The MAD FIGS Debate Round

 The speech began with Justin's presentation of his "nukespeak bloc", a long list of reasons why nuclear war is actually beneficial.
-Included in this was the point "Nuclear was is just something that goofy debaters like Scott like to talk about."
+Included in this was the point "Nuclear war is just something that goofy debaters like Scott like to talk about."
 When this point was raised, Scott Dogg angrily signaled that the speech had only 30 seconds left.
 Justin was momentarily confused, but soon recovered and continued.
-While quoting several cards from "The MAD FIGS Digest", with Scott Christiansen, Jacob Ekins, and JK Lundberg as the authors, he somehow managed to avoid answering a huge portion of the arguments that had been brought up against the case.
+While reading several quotes from "The MAD FIGS Digest" with Scott Christiansen, Jacob Ekins, and JK Lundberg as the authors, he somehow managed to avoid answering a huge portion of the arguments that had been brought up against the case.
 But instead, he read a piece of evidence (produced from his wallet) from Gary stating that "little kids are demons from hell... they never get in my car when I ask them."

 In cross examination, Emily asked the difficult question "Isn't it true that the MAD FIGS is just a group of your friends, and not a real source at all?"
 Although Justin quickly denied these untrue allegations, things did not look promising.
 That is, until Paul gave the next speech.
 He began with, "I would like you to forget everything my partner said during cross-examination.
 Here's a quote from the MAD FIGS Digest."